 Doctors Who Treat Pain

-Pain medicine doctors are experts at diagnosing the cause of pain and treating it.
+Pain medicine doctors are experts at diagnosing the cause of pain and offering medications to treat it.

 Prepare for your doctor appointment.
 Take this list of questions and others that you have.